 Student What was the reasoning behind Loyola’s decision to allow workers to use their sick pay shifts as way to get paid by the university?
 (04/27/20)

-Student How does the University respond to some students claiming that this option doesn’t go far enough to help student workers who rely on their paychecks to bill their cost of living bills?
+Student How does the University respond to some students claiming that this option doesn’t go far enough to help student workers who rely on their paychecks to cover their cost of living bills?
 (04/27/20)

 In addition students may be eligible to receive emergency grants under the Higher Education Emergency Relief (HEERF) funds under the CARES Act to offset expenses related to disruption of campus operations due to the COVID-19 crisis